gura-lang/gura/README.md

 1. Make sure that Xcode, Command Line Developer Tools and [CMake](http://www.cmake.org/download/) have been installed in your system.

+   If you've installed CMake by a Disk Image File (*.dmg), create a link to the `cmake` executable in a directory that is in your PATH.

+        $ sudo ln -s /Applications/CMake.app/Contents/bin/cmake /usr/bin/cmake

 2. Download Gura source code from GitHub repository.

         $ git clone https://github.com/gura-lang/gura.git